 Mechanical systems will be repaired or replaced as deemed necessary and/or eligible by the energy audit or H&S policies.
 Combustion mechanical system repair or replacement will be completed prior to installation of other measures.
 Unsafe primary units must be proposed for replacement in the energy audit to determine if the system can be replaced as an ECM prior to repair or H&S replacement.
 If the unit does not qualify as an ECM, the unit will be assessed for repair or H&S replacement.
-If the estimated cost of repairs exceeds 50% of the estimated replacement cost, the piece of equipment shall be replaced.
+If the estimated cost of repairs exceeds \$1,000 the piece of equipment shall be replaced.
+Equipment older than 15 years should be replaced rather than repaired.,

 Non-functioning primary heating systems will be inspected to the extent possible for H&S issues and possible repair items.
 Before any repair, non-functioning units will be proposed for replacement in the energy audit to determine if the system can be replaced as an ECM.
 The name plate efficiency rating shall be used in the audit tool.
 This logic potentially allows an inefficient, albeit inoperable, unit to be replaced as an EMC before any repair costs are incurred.
 If the unit does not qualify as an ECM, the unit will be assessed for repair or H&S replacement.
-If the estimated cost of repairs exceeds 50% of the estimated replacement cost, the piece of equipment shall be replaced.
+If the estimated cost of repairs exceeds \$1,000 the piece of equipment shall be replaced.
+Equipment older than 15 years should be replaced rather than repaired.